pcsmomo/docker-kubernetes/README.md

 ```

 http&#58;//localhost:3000 \
--> It won't save the file because cross-device error
+-> It won't save the file because a cross-device error

 ```sh
 # Remove the old image and create a new image